-- Trade-offs: the second approach is pure but ugly.
-It makes interpreters look like compilers; identifiers stand for addresses. - Conclusion: assignment is inherently ugly from a semantic perspective.
-Store-passing is used in denotational semantics for imperative (mutation supporting) languages but it gives no insight on how to build an efficient implementation.
+- Trade-offs: the second approach is pure but ugly and inefficient (if used in an actual implementation).
+It makes interpreters look like compilers where symbol lookup is performed on every access; identifiers stand for addresses. - Conclusion: assignment is inherently ugly from a semantic perspective.
+Storepassing is used in denotational semantics for imperative (mutation supporting) languages but it gives no insight on how to build an efficient implementation or how to reason about programs written in such languages.
 Meta-interpreters that rely on mutation are much closer to efficient language implementations because all modern computers support mutation (updating the value at an address in memory!)